-2 of whether the child is a markar of a nonmarkar child.
-2 3 SECTION 203.
+1 2 of whether the child is a marital or a nonmarital child.
+3 SECTION 203.
 CONSEQUENCES OF ESTABLISHING PARENTAGE.
 Unless 4 parental rights are terminated, a parent-child relationship established under this [act] applies for 5 all purposes, except as otherwise specifically provided by law of this state other than this [act].
 6 SECTION 204.
 PRESUMPTION OF PARENTAGE.
-7 (a) An individual is presumed to be the parent of a child if: 8 (1) except as otherwise provided [under [Article] 8 or] law of this state other than 9 this [act]: 10 (A) the individual and the woman who gave birth to the child are married 11 to each other and the child is born during the marriage, whether or not the marriage is or could be 12 declared invalid; 13 (B) the individual and the woman who gave birth to the child were 14 married to each other and the child is born not later than 300 days after the marriage is 15 terminated by death, annulment, declaration of invalidity, divorce, or dissolution[, or after a 16 decree of separation], whether or not the marriage is or could be declared invalid; 17 (C) after the birth of the child, the individual and the woman who gave 18 birth to the child married each other, whether or not the marriage is or could be declared invalid, 19 and the individual asserted parentage of the child, and: 20 (i) the assertion is in a record filed with [state agency maintaining 21 birth records]; 22 (ii) the individual agreed to be and is named as the child's parent 23 on the child's birth certificate; or 24 (iii) the individual agreed in a record to support the child as the
+Commented [JDP15]: See memo from Cannel (NJ).
+7 (a) An individual is presumed to be the parent of a child if: 8 (1) except as otherwise provided [under [Article] 8 or] law of this state other than 9 this [act]: 10 (A) the individual and the woman who gave birth to the child are married 11 to each other and the child is born during the marriage, whether or not the marriage is or could be 12 declared invalid; 13 (B) the individual and the woman who gave birth to the child were 14 married to each other and the child is born not later than 300 days after the marriage is 15 terminated by death, annulment, declaration of invalidity, divorce, or dissolution[, or after a 16 decree of separation], whether or not the marriage is or could be declared invalid; 17 (C) after the birth of the child, the individual and the woman who gave 18 birth to the child married each other, whether or not the marriage is or could be declared invalid, 19 and the individual asserted parentage of the child, and: Commented [CJ16]: NOTE: I struck the word "voluntarily."
+20 (i) the assertion is in a record filed with [state agency maintaining 21 birth records]; 22 (ii) the individual agreed to be and is named as the child's parent 23 on the child's birth certificate; or 24 (iii) the individual agreed in a record to support the child as the